 These grants will enable CHPs to identify, prepare and scale up the installation of energy upgrades at their properties.
-These upgrades may include heat pump hot water systems, ceiling fans, reverse-cycle air conditioners, solar systems, solar sharing technology, insulation and draught proofing to make the homes more comfortable in summer and winter.
+These upgrades may include heat pump hot water systems, ceiling fans, reverse-cycle air conditioners, solar systems, insulation and draught proofing to make the homes more comfortable in summer and winter.